 The taller young lady gasped at his tone.

 And no wonder.

-It was the same voice he’d often used on the battlefield.
+It was the same voice he’d often used on the deck of the HMS Intrepid.
 One perfectly pitched to reduce wayward underlings into quivering masses of compliance.

 The blue-eyed young lady didn’t even flinch.
 “Nonsense.”
 She continued to reach for the dog.
 “He’s just a mischievous pup.
 He doesn’t mean any—”